recitativonika/simple-hwcheck/README.md

 # Simple HW Check

-Simple systeminfo Check with python
+Simple systeminfo check with python

 ## • Installation & how to run?